Archie R. Tunturi collection

 Abstract

-Dr. Archie R. Tunturi M.D., PhD.
-Worked from approximately 1944 to 1984 at the University of Oregon Medical School (UOMS), now Oregon Health & Science University.
-He was an associate professor of anatomy and a researcher.
-His early research focused on the brain’s auditory cortex and the nerve paths for sound to the brain.
-Much of this work was done in collaboration with the Office of Naval Research and used early data processing computer systems and a 50-channel oscilloscope.
-Tunturi’s later research largely focused on treating spinal cord injuries.
+Dr. Archie R. Tunturi worked from approximately 1944 to 1984 at the University of Oregon Medical School.
+He was an Associate Professor of anatomy and a researcher focusing on the brain’s auditory cortex and the nerve paths for sound to the brain; his later research largely focused on treating spinal cord injuries.
+This collection contains academic work and publications, news clippings, photographs and negatives, correspondence, administrative records, a small sampling of his artwork, and a radio interview transcript.

 Subject